 The UK is facing uncertain times.
 The recent vote to withdraw from the European Union means that within a few years, Parliamentary Sovereignty could be lending force to the whims and ideals of whichever political party holds sway.
 Almost certainly, the Human Rights Act will be repealed.
 Therefore, it is vital that lawyers, especially learned counsel, equip themselves with knowledge needed to understand constitutional change, and the skills required to apply (or challenge) it in court — at every level.
 To this end, there can be no better preparation than a pupillage geared towards Public Law and related areas.
 I wish to be so prepared; not only for myself, but for future clients who may find their rights being eroded.

 In the current political climate, one class of persons who stand to suffer are immigrants — including economic migrants currently settled here.
 I make no pretence at having specific expertise in Immigration Law (yet), although I once handled an appeal “on the papers.”
 In that matter, I pleaded the appellant’s Article 8 rights on the basis that (1)he had family living here who wished to see him, and (2)he had a right to see his family, which the decision-maker ought to respect.
 I found this type of argument satisfying, and would welcome the chance to practise Immigration Law so I may deploy human rights principles from an early stage in my career.
 Later on, if the UK withdraws from ECHR jurisdiction, having an immigration practice would give me cause to assimilate whatever domestic law is enacted to replace it.
-A more general pupillage would not leave me so equipped.
+A more general pupillage might not leave me so equipped.

 In short, a pupillage tailored towards Public and Immigration Law would put me at the cutting-edge of practice for many years to come.